katarguedas/elpatibu/README.md

 Consuming REST APIs in this React application is done using the Fetch API.

 #### Next features, that I will realize:
--	Create a demo version for visiters,
 -	More options for the charts that shows Wetterfühligkeit,
 -	Possibility to create more than one diary,
 -	Impementation of another date and time picker in the calendar feature

 #### .
-With the following guest access you can get an insight about the funcionality of hte application: username: gast(at)gast.de password: gast
+With the following guest access you can get an insight about the funcionality of the application: username: gast(at)gast.de password: gast